ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 - Git must be explicitly told which changes to include as part of commit (known as staging changes) with git add [file]...
 - Staged changes can be stored in a commit with git commit -m "commit message"
 - You can check which files have been changed and/or staged with git status
-- You can see the full changes made to files with git diff for unstaged files and git diff --cached
+- You can see the full changes made to files with git diff for unstaged files and git diff --staged
 - The commit history of a repository can be checked with git log
 - The command git revert commit_ref creates a new commit which undoes the changes of the specified commit
 - The command git reset --soft HEAD^ removes the previous commit from the history